 In club lounges, you can expect to receive complimentary continental breakfast, evening snacks and drinks, and access to soft drinks and coffee throughout the day.

-The quality of club lounges varies significantly around the globe, and in general, you’ll find that lounges in Asia are the best, while those in the US are often the worst.
+The quality of club lounges varies significantly around the globe, and in general, you’ll find that lounges in Asia are the best, while those in the USA are often the worst.

-In light of the coronavirus pandemic, many hotels have temporarily closed their lounges.
+In light of the coronavirus pandemic, many hotels have temporarily closed their lounges, and in many cases there are no signs of these reopening.
 Some hotels have created alternative options for their guests (like free drinks and snacks in the hotel bar), while other hotels haven’t.
 Always check with the hotel you’re considering staying at to get a sense of what to expect.

 Bonvoy Platinum members receive lounge access